ansys/pydpf-composites/doc/source/index.rst

     This limitation does not affect (layered) solid elements.
   - The support of variable materials and material fields.
 Without ACP, only the temperature is considered for the evaluation of variable material properties.
-  - Global plies, ply-wise scoping, and ply-wise failure criteria.
-Layer-wise post-processing is always supported thanks to the scripting
+  - Global plies, and scoping by plies.
+Layer-wise post-processing is always supported.
   - Plotting results on the reference surface of a laminate.

   Note: MAPDL models that have not been preprocessed with ACP can be converted.
 For more